Wisconsin Dells, Wisconsin: Economy

 Tourism is the major contributor to the economy of Wisconsin Dells.
 The Dells area has many indoor and outdoor waterparks, proclaiming itself the "Waterpark Capital of the World".
-Other attractions include boat tours, zip-lining, golf courses, mini golf, go-kart tracks, water sports, horseback riding, a water ski show known as the Tommy Bartlett's Thrill Show (now closed), museums, amusement parks, and a casino.
+Other attractions include boat tours, zip-lining, golf courses, mini golf, go-kart tracks, water sports, horseback riding, a water ski show known as the Tommy Bartlett's Thrill Show (now closed), museums, amusement parks, Wizard Quest, and a casino.
 Most attractions are located on the Strip, otherwise known as the Wisconsin Dells Parkway.
 Accommodations range from economical motels to RV parks to chain hotels to themed resorts featuring indoor and outdoor waterparks and other amenities.

 Amphibious DUKW vehicles called "ducks" began offering duck tours to tourists in Wisconsin Dells in 1946.
 The tours visit wilderness trails and enter nearby Lake Delton and the Wisconsin River.
 One company, Original Wisconsin Ducks, has more than 90 vehicles and is the largest operator of duck tours in the United States.
-Mayor Brian Landers stated, "Many of our own residents take duck rides.
-I've taken duck rides myself".

-Since the late 1970s, the Dells area (Wisconsin Dells and Lake Delton) has become a water park mecca.
-Noah's Ark Waterpark opened in Lake Delton in 1979 and has become the largest and the eighth most visited water park in the U.S. Other outdoor amusement and water parks followed, featuring water slides, mini golf, roller coasters, go-karts, and other attractions.
+Since the late 1970s, the Dells area (Wisconsin Dells and Lake Delton) has become the home of large water parks.
+Noah's Ark Waterpark opened in Lake Delton in 1979 and later ranked among the most visited water parks in the U.S. Other outdoor amusement and water parks followed, featuring water slides, mini golf, roller coasters, go-karts, and other attractions.
 The Polynesian Resort Hotel opened the United States' and the Dells area's first indoor waterpark in 1994.
-Since then, the number of combination resort/indoor waterparks in the Wisconsin Dells area has swelled, with each new indoor waterpark trying to have the latest innovations in waterslides and to be able to claim the title of America's largest park.

-The Big 5 Dells resorts with large indoor waterparks are the Mt.
-Olympus Water & Theme Park, Wilderness Territory, Kalahari Resort, Chula Vista Resort, and Great Wolf Lodge.
-Other smaller hotels with waterparks include the Atlantis Resort.
+Since then, the number of combination resort/indoor waterparks in the Wisconsin Dells area has increased.
+Among these are the Mt.
+Olympus Water & Theme Park, Wilderness Territory, Kalahari Resort, Chula Vista Resort, and Atlantis Resort.

-In 2005, Big Chief Karts and Coasters merged with the former Family Land Waterpark and Treasure Island Hotel to create a large theme park on the border of Lake Delton and Wisconsin Dells, with a resort called Hotel Rome, an indoor waterpark, outdoor waterpark, theme park, and the area's first indoor theme park.
-The park, which has roller coasters, go-karts, and water slides, is called Mt.
-Olympus Water & Theme Park.

-The Tanger Outlet Center opened in 2006 near the Great Wolf Lodge, replacing the defunct Wisconsin Dells Greyhound Park, which opened in May 1990, but closed in 1996 due to heavy competition from the nearby Ho-Chunk Gaming Wisconsin Dells Bingo/Casino.
-Since Mt.
-Olympus opened the Parthenon Indoor Theme Park in 2006, two more indoor theme parks were constructed in the area: Knuckleheads outside the Tanger Complex in 2007, and Kalahari Resort in December 2008.
-New attractions being constructed include more indoor waterpark resorts, the Grand Cambrian Resort, and the Wedge Resort.
+The Tanger Outlet Center, a shopping mall, opened in 2006 on the site of the defunct Wisconsin Dells Greyhound Park, which opened in May 1990 but closed in 1996 due to heavy competition from the nearby Ho-Chunk Gaming Wisconsin Dells Bingo/Casino.